pedrovgs/Renderers/README.md

 Renderers [![Build Status](https://travis-ci.org/pedrovgs/Renderers.svg?branch=master)](https://travis-ci.org/pedrovgs/Renderers) [![Maven Central](https://maven-badges.herokuapp.com/maven-central/com.github.pedrovgs/renderers/badge.svg)](https://maven-badges.herokuapp.com/maven-central/com.github.pedrovgs/renderers)
 =========

-**Renderers is an Android library created to avoid all the RecyclerView/Adapter boilerplate** needed to create a list/grid   of data in your app and all the spaghetti code that developers used to create following the ``ViewHolder`` classic implementation. **As performance is also important for us, we've added a new ``diffUpdate`` method supporting differential updated transparently.**
+**Renderers is an Android library created to avoid all the RecyclerView/Adapter boilerplate** needed to create a list/grid   of data in your app and all the spaghetti code that developers used to create following the ``ViewHolder`` classic implementation. **As performance is also important for us, we've added a new ``diffUpdate`` and a ``RVListRendererAdapter`` method supporting differential updated transparently in the main thread and a background thred respectively.**

 With this library you can improve your RecyclerView/Adapter/ViewHolder code.
 The one sometimes we copy and paste again and again :smiley:.
 Using this library you won't need to create any new class extending from ``RecyclerViewAdapter``.